Sandboxed Mac Apps Can Record Screen Any Time Without You Knowing - Slashdot

 Re: Cue Google's Eric Schmidt (Score:2)

-Implemented incorrectly (Score:3, Insightful)
+Implemented incorrectly (Score:4, Insightful)

 This is Tim Cook's Apple we're talking about here.
 The guy allowed a release of an OS where one could log in with a blank root password.
 Yeah, I know, he's a "supply chain genius" which is why the iPhone X wasn't available for three months after it was announced and the fucking homepod just shipped two months late.